Office of Economic Development

 While our focus is to build relationships within our service area, I also encourage you to facilitate a connection with our team.
 Doing so will expose you to the many resources and opportunities GNTC has to offer.
 At the end of the day, your success is our business, and why we continuously strive to be Northwest Georgia’s premier workforce development partner.

 What We Do

 The Office of Economic Development serves the workforce development needs of Northwest Georgia by offering customized training solutions to employers, as well as professional continuing education courses to individuals throughout the GNTC service area.
 In addition, we are actively involved in the recruitment of new businesses and the expansion of existing businesses in partnership with various local and state partners.

 Most training offered through the Office of Economic Development is flexible, short-term, delivered anywhere, and non-credit.
-Non-credit means upon completing training, the student is not receiving a Technical Certificate of Credit, Technical Diploma, or Associate of Applied Science Degree—which are our accredited program awards—but instead receive a Certificate of Completion from GNTC, and in some cases, obtain an industry-recognized credential.
+Non-credit means upon completing training, the student is not receiving a Technical Certificate of Credit, Technical Diploma, or Associate of Applied Science Degree—which are our accredited program awards—but instead receives a Certificate of Completion from GNTC, and in some cases, obtain an industry-recognized credential.
 Non-credit also means certain federal and state financial aid programs are not applicable.

 Determining Your Need

 While we encourage you to email Economic Development or give us a call to learn about your training needs, below are helpful tips for determining the best resource at GNTC.
 For an idea of the type of training our office provides, please see our Flexible Offerings.
 If you cannot find what you are looking for, contact us.
 We may be able to customize it!